 Is it possible to do Gayatri Mantra Sadhana without initiation or with the absence of a guru in life?

 0:09 Does one need a guru on the spiritual path

 04:16 What is the best time for gayatri mantra chanting

 06:26 What do we use a Gomukh for your Jaap mala

 If one's job involves traveling how can they perform sadhana?
-Why the long form of Gayatri Mantra not chanted as often as the short form of Gayatri Mantra?
+Why is the long form of the Gayatri Mantra not chanted as often as the short form of the Gayatri Mantra?

 0:09 How can one perform Gayatri Mantra Sadhana when their job requires traveling